• Skip to main content

 The three main advantages of a private guide are flexibility, a focus on what you care about most, and a timeline that fits your needs.
 The downside is the cost.

-We hired a certified professional private guide that allowed us to design our basic programme, which was to include both the penguins and palafitos.
+We hired a certified professional private guide that allowed us to design our basic programme, which included penguins and palafitos.
 His proposed schedule added even more.
 While we paid for this luxury and very long day, for us, it was worth every penny.
-Reserve your private guide from Puerto Montt to Chiloe here.
+Reserve your private guide here.

 We allocated one day for our visit and opted not to have a car, choosing to hire the private guide above.
 However, had we understood the distance and time to travel between the Chiloe Island penguins and Castro palafitos, we might have scheduled our time to allow for at least one night on the island.